alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

-## Do users change devices mid-journey to complete tasks?
+## Do users change device type mid-journey to complete tasks?

 ### Potential insights

-This exploration could help you to:
+This exploration can help you to:

 - compare the device distribution of new and returning users
 - identify whether returning users are more likely to use a different device category than new users